 The decision to have breast reconstruction surgery is extremely personal.
 You'll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

-Your plastic surgeon and/or staff will explain in detail the risks associated with surgery.
-You will be asked to sign consent forms to ensure that you fully understand the procedures you will undergo and any risks or potential complications.
+Your plastic surgeon and/or staff will explain in detail the relevant risks associated with your specific surgery.
+You may be asked to sign consent forms to ensure that you fully understand the procedures you will undergo and any risks or potential complications.
 The decision to pursue breast reconstruction does not change your risk of breast cancer recurrence.

 The possible risks of breast reconstruction include, but are not limited to, bleeding, infection, poor healing of incisions and anesthesia risks.
 You should also know that: